Interactions - Part 1

 The complete API documentation of the interactions module can be found here.

 This is a feature that can be added via a separate CDN or npm-module on top of our viewer module.
-To see a glimpse of what can be done, have a look at this CodeSandBox.
+To see a glimpse of what can be done, have a look at this example.

 To install it call